3351 El Camino Real Ste. #235, Atherton, CA - 94027

 Closing space between two teeth.

 Dental composite fillings, also known as tooth-colored or white fillings, are a type of dental restoration used to repair teeth that have been affected by decay, fractures, or minor damages.
 They are made of a mixture of plastic and glass materials, designed to match the natural color of the teeth, providing a discreet and aesthetically pleasing solution.
 Composite fillings bond tightly to the tooth structure, helping to support the remaining tooth, and can be a suitable alternative to traditional amalgam (silver) fillings.

 There are many types of filling materials available, each with their own advantages and disadvantages.
 You and your dentist can discuss the best options for restoring your teeth.
-Composite fillings are the most widely used today.
-Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are aesthetically suited for use in front teeth or the more visible areas of the teeth.
+Composite fillings, along with silver amalgam fillings, are the most widely used today.
+Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or more visible areas of the mouth.